BIOGRAPHY

 Venues and festivals where Mario Bakuna has performed include:

-Festivals: Estonia (headliner at Juu Jääb Jazz Festival); Azerbaijan (headliner at Baku Jazz Festival); UK (EFG London Jazz Festival, Petworth Festival, Henley Festival, Ealing Jazz Festival; Aberjazz Festival); Kazakhstan (Almaty Jazz Festival); Madagascar (Nosy Be Jazz Festival); Denmark (headliner at Jazz I Eltrik Gaarden Festival); Romania (Csíki Jazz Festival, Harmonia Cordis Concerto de Chitara); Kaliningrad (Kaliningrad Jazz Festival); Cyprus (headliner at Paradise Jazz Festival); Egypt (headliner at Cairo Jazz Festival).
+Festivals: Estonia (headliner at Juu Jääb Jazz Festival); Azerbaijan (headliner at Baku Jazz Festival); UK (EFG London Jazz Festival, Petworth Festival, Henley Festival, Ealing Jazz Festival; Aberjazz Festival); Kazakhstan (Almaty Jazz Festival); Madagascar (Nosy Be Jazz Festival); Denmark (headliner at Jazz I Eltrik Gaarden Festival); Romania (Csíki Jazz Festival, Harmonia Cordis); Cyprus (headliner at Paradise Jazz Festival); Kaliningrad (Kaliningrad Jazz Festival); Sweden (Bangen Jazz & Blues Festival); Egypt (headliner at Cairo Jazz Festival); Taichung Jazz Festival (Taiwan).